Ahsan161815/agronomist/README.md

 A few resources to get you started if this is your first Flutter project:

+Agronomist is an AI based App to Identify Plants, their Deseases and Crop Yeild Pridction using AI ML.

 ![agronomist.png](https://github.com/Ahsan161815/agronomist/blob/master/agronomist.png?raw=true)

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)